-5 Checklist for the Self-assessment of EUCS security requirements
+6 Checklist for the Self-assessment of EUCS security requirements

-In response to Article 54 recital (g) of the EUCSA [29] which states that "A European cybersecurity certification scheme shall include at least the following elements [...] (g) the specific evaluation criteria and methods to be used, including types of evaluation, in order to demonstrate that the security objectives referred to in Article 51 are achieved;" EUCS [30] has defined an evidence-based assessment approach that is to be used solely for the basic level of assurance.
+In response to Article 54 recital (g) of the EUCSA [34] which states that "A European cybersecurity certification scheme shall include at least the following elements [...] (g) the specific evaluation criteria and methods to be used, including types of evaluation, in order to demonstrate that the security objectives referred to in Article 51 are achieved;" EUCS [35] has defined an evidence-based assessment approach that is to be used solely for the basic level of assurance.

-The proposed evidence-based conformity assessment approach states that the evaluation does not require a "full-fledged audit of the cloud service to be certified" [30] but it is more oriented towards "facilitating a controlled environment for providing limited assurance while keeping the associated cost for certification affordable for smaller CSP's" [30] and follows a checklist-oriented approach.
+The proposed evidence-based conformity assessment approach states that the evaluation does not require a "full-fledged audit of the cloud service to be certified" [35] but is more oriented towards "facilitating a controlled environment for providing limited assurance while keeping the associated cost for certification affordable for smaller CSP's" [35] and follows a checklist-oriented approach.

-The process to be followed is similar to the one a CSP would need to follow in order to get certified, in which it would need to create the application request, define the scope of certification, create the audit plan, execute the assessment procedures, analyse the results, issue the assurance report, review the evaluation, and obtain the certification.
+The process to be followed is similar to the one a CSP would need to follow in order to get certified, where it would need to create the application request, define the scope of certification, create the audit plan, execute the assessment procedures, analyse the results, issue the assurance report, review the evaluation, and obtain the certification.

-The difference here is that in the basic level of assurance, the CSP itself, and not an external or third-party auditor, creates and carries out the audit plan and executes the assessment procedures, also analysing the results, who are sent to the CAB for further analysis and audits.
-Figure 17 shows a simplified version of this process.
+The difference here is that in the basic level of assurance, the CSP itself, and not an external or third-party auditor, can create and carry out the audit plan and execute the assessment procedures, also analysing the results, which are sent to the CAB for further analysis and audits.
+Figure 23 shows a simplified version of this process.

-Figure 17.
-Evidence-based conformity assessment (adapted from [30])
+Figure 23.
+Evidence-based conformity assessment (adapted from [35])

 Hence, the challenge here is: how to guide CSPs, especially smaller ones, in this evidence-based conformity assessment methodology?
-In fact, checklists could be not yet available, or they need to be complemented. (e.g., they do not show examples of evidence that can be delivered and can be considered valid to demonstrate the compliance of a requirement).
+In fact, checklists could be not yet available, or they need to be complemented (e.g., they do not show examples of evidence that can be delivered and can be considered valid to demonstrate the compliance of a requirement).

-The goal of the checklist elaborated in MEDINA (a.k.a.
-"MEDINA Questionnaires") is therefore to develop an assessment model for requirements in the basic level of assurance that can be understood by less experienced compliance managers and CSPs in general.
-However, CABs and auditors could also adopt it as guidance.
+The main goal of the checklists elaborated in MEDINA (a.k.a.
+"MEDINA Questionnaires") is therefore to develop an assessment model for EUCS requirements that can be understood by less experienced compliance managers.
+The main target users of the MEDINA Questionnaires are small CSPs.
+However, auditors and CABs could also adopt it as guidance and benefit from them.

-MEDINA Questionnaires are based on the experience of the auditors and consultants that have worked in the checklist, with feedback incorporated from the CSPs that participated in MEDINA, as well as from literature.
+MEDINA Questionnaires are based on the experience of the auditors and consultants that have worked in the checklists, with feedback incorporated from the CSPs that participated in MEDINA, as well as from literature.
 The questions are extracted directly from the EUCS requirements themselves.
 They have been split for understandability reasons into multiple questions, that is, from one requirement multiple questions have been created.
 However, the number of overall questions is important as this self-assessment model must not be very heavy and difficult to use.